 But there are a few pioneers we should be listening to.

 We sat down with some of them at RampUp in San Francisco to get some answers.
-Here’s what we learned about the future of advertising – and technology.
+Here’s what we learned about the future of blockchain and advertising.

 Watch the full panel discussion

 - The experts

 - Five key takeaways

 Editor-at-Large for TechCrunch.
 Josh spent the last six years writing about early-stage start-ups, blockchain, streaming music, and social networks.
 He’s also led over 100 talks with people like Edward Snowden, Mark Zuckerberg, and Senator Cory Booker.

 Serial entrepreneur and Co-Founder of Finder.com, a global comparison site that helps people make better shopping decisions.